testground/testground/ROADMAP.md

 - A fully working example (ping test) used in go-libp2p and rust-libp2p CIs,
 - An interoperability Dashboard that shows how implementations and versions are tested.

-### 2. Refresh Testground's EKS support

-- Delivery: Q4 2022
-- Theme: usefulness
-- Effort: approx. 6 developer-months

-**Why:** Testground can simulate small networks in CI, but it covers more use cases when it lives in a larger cluster.
-When we run Testgroun in Kubernetes, we can support whole organizations through the Testground As A Service product.

-Using a managed service (Amazon's Elastic Kubernetes Service) means our maintenance costs are lower, and the team can focus on improvements.

-**Deliverables:**

-- An EKS installation script,
-  - Extra care is taken on Network infrastructure (CNIs).
-- A (fixed) Kubernetes runner that runs on Amazon's EKS,
-- The team can use the latest Testground version, create new releases, and upgrade the cluster.

-### 3. Improve our Development & Testing infrastructure to meet engineering standards
+### 2. Improve our Development & Testing infrastructure to meet engineering standards

 - Delivery: Q1 2023
 - Theme: reliability & sustainability